L. Viola Kinney: Mother's Sacrifice

 Kinney's Mother’s Sacrifice is a solo piano piece for which she won second prize in the Inter-State Literary Society Original Music Contest held at Omaha, Nebraska in 1908.
 (The first prize was won by Claude Minor of Lawrence, Kansas, also a student of the Western University harmony class.)
 One year later it was published by the Twentieth Century Commercial Society of Western University.
 The score was republished in Black women composers: a century of piano music (1893-1990) in 1992.

 When asked why should the music composed by Western University students be purchased, Viola Kinney, then a student at the university wrote:

 1.Students should purchase it because it is a product of our Alma Mater by our fellow students.

 2.White people should purchase it because they ought to see what the colored youth is doing, and has done during the few years of liberty of mind as well as body.

 3.Negroes should purchase because the composers are of their own race, and their children should have such encouragement.

 4.Because they have been prize-winners of every Inter-state Literary Session in which they have entered.

 5.Because it shows the Negro in his great Musical Metamorphis from the rag-time to the nobler, higher tones.

 Mother's Sacrifice was recorded in 2005 and appears on the CD Soulscapes, an anthology of piano music by African-American women released on the Albany Records label.
 In 2009, the 100th anniversary of its publication, Mother's Sacrifice was performed in a concert at the University of West Georgia.

+Sheet music for Mother's Sacrifice is available through multiple sources, including Sheet Music Plus (PDF) and Hildegard Publishing Company (book).